brwr/thinkster-django-angular-tutorial/chapter04.md

 If you remember, we also talked about logging a user in automatically when they register.
 Since we are already updating registration related content, let's update the `register` method in the `Authentication` service.

-Replace `Authentication.register` when the following:
+Replace `Authentication.register` with the following:

     /**
     * @name register